 The movie franchise is about as dumb as it gets when portraying hostels in a completely untrue light, and now an entire generation of Americans seem to think that you’ll get hacked to death if you dare stay at a hostel.
 And while there are certainly plenty of party hostels around the world, the vast majority are not.
 Plus most hostels these days offer private rooms with private baths, so they ultimately amount to a cheap hotel room.
 By staying in hostels, you also get the benefits that come with them – a free breakfast, great common rooms and social events, wifi and computer stations, and any other myriad of amenities that each individual hostels offer.

-During our travels, we averaged about $25/night on accommodations, over 95% of those being hostels and cheap guesthouses.
+During our travels, we averaged about $25/night on accommodations (total, for two), over 95% of those being hostels and cheap guesthouses.
 The good stories far outweigh the bad, and we saw everyone from college students to 30-somethings to retirees to families with kids staying at hostels all over the world.

 People can come up with thousands of reasons not to do something that goes against societal norms.
 Any time we challenge the status quo, there’s sure to be some negativity surrounding it; it’s just natural.
 Not accepting the status quo as truth is the first step to realizing that you can do whatever you want with your own life.
 If traveling around the world is one of your life goals, then it’s time to make that happen.
 Put the naysayers in their places and start planning your trip of a lifetime.